Rachel Hill: University of Connecticut

 Hill was a two-time semi-finalist for the MAC Hermann Trophy as a forward for the University of Connecticut Huskies, in 2015 and 2016.
 Hill was a 1st Team NSCAA All-American in 2015 and a 2nd team All-American in 2016.
 She scored 61 goals in 89 collegiate appearances, ranking second all-time in career goals and 4th all time in points with 140 among University of Connecticut women's soccer players.
-She was the American Athletic Conference (AAC) midfielder of the year in 2016 and Offensive player of the year in 2015 & 2014.
+She was the American Athletic Conference (AAC) midfielder of the year in 2016, Offensive player of the year in 2015 & 2014 and Rookie of the year in 2013.

 Club career

 Orlando Pride, 2017–2019

 Portland Thorns FC selected Hill with the 14th pick in the 2017 NWSL College Draft and subsequently traded her to the Orlando Pride in exchange for first- and fourth-round picks in the 2018 NWSL College Draft.
 The Pride signed Hill in May 2017 after her college graduation, and she earned her first start on June 3.

 Hill scored her first professional goal on June 28, 2017, a game-winner against Sky Blue FC.
 She finished her rookie season with three goals, one assist from only 14 games, 8 of which were starts.
 After her contract option exercised for 2018, Hill went on to play 21 games in 2018, but a nagging injury lead to her starting only seven of them.
 She scored four goals tying Marta as third best for the Pride.
 Hill had a new contract offer given at the end of the 2018 season.